How to Write

 What Is an Article Review?

-Basically, your review is a constructive, critical assessment of someone else’s work.
+Basically, your review article is a constructive, critical assessment of someone else’s work.
 It explores the strong and weak points of the given piece, gaps, inconsistencies, and other issues, and gives the whole piece an objective evaluation based on all these points.

-Working on such an assignment requires excellent analytical and critical thinking skills, as well as the ability to present ideas and arguments in a well-structured way.
+Fully grasping how to review the article requires excellent analytical and critical thinking skills, as well as the ability to present ideas and arguments in a well-structured way.
 Therefore, handling this task can be rather difficult.

 To help you get on the right track, here are the basic features of article review writing: